Let’s be honest here; it’s not like the holidays come by surprise.

 - Can you cut back your cell phone plan?

-Each of these ideas is great, but might not be realistic if you have a large Christmas budget to save for and are already busy.
-The best way to achieve your savings goals is to do a bunch of small things that add up.
+These ideas are great but might not be realistic if you have a large Christmas budget to save for and are already busy.
+The best way to achieve your savings goals is to do many small things that add up.